 Penetration — A measure of the consistency of bitumen and lubricating grease.
 In the case of bitumen, it is the depth to which a standard needle and in the case of grease a standard cone penetrates the sample under prescribed conditions.

-Block penetration — The penetration at 25.0 ± 0.5 °C of a sample of lubricating grease which is sufficiently hard to hold its shape.
+Block penetration — The penetration at 25.0 °C ± 0.5 °C of a sample of lubricating grease which is sufficiently hard to hold its shape.

 Penetrometer — An instrument for measuring the penetration of semi-solid substances,

 Prolonged worked penetration — Penetration of a sample of lubricating grease after being worked more than 60 double strokes.
-The sample initially at a temperature of 15 to 30 °C is subjected to a prescribed number of strokes in a standard grease worker, brought to 25.0 ± 0.5°C in one hour and 30 minutes, worked an additional 60 double strokes and penetrated.
+The sample initially at a temperature of 15 °C to 30 °C is subjected to a prescribed number of strokes in a standard grease worker, brought to 25.0 °C ± 0.5°C in one hour and 30 minutes, worked an additional 60 double strokes and penetrated.

-Undisturbed penetration — Penetration at 25.0 ± 0.5 °C of a sample of lubricating grease in its container as originally received with no disturbance.
+Undisturbed penetration — Penetration at 25.0 °C ± 0.5 °C of a sample of lubricating grease in its container as originally received with no disturbance.

-Unworked penetration — The penetration at 25.0 ± 0.5 °C of a sample of lubricating grease which has received only the minimum disturbance in transfer from the sample can to a grease worker cup or dimensionally equivalent container.
+Unworked penetration — The penetration at 25.0 °C ± 0.5 °C of a sample of lubricating grease which has received only the minimum disturbance in transfer from the sample can to a grease worker cup or dimensionally equivalent container.

-Worked penetration — The penetration of a sample of lubricating grease immediately after it has been brought to 25.0 ± 0.5 °C and then subjected to 60 double strokes in a standard grease worker.
+Worked penetration — The penetration of a sample of lubricating grease immediately after it has been brought to 25.0 °C ± 0.5 °C and then subjected to 60 double strokes in a standard grease worker.

 Petroleum — Mineral oil, normally a liquid mixture consisting essentially of many different hydrocarbons, occurring naturally, and having a wide range of colours from yellow to black and a characteristic odour.
 It is the raw material from which gasoline, kerosene, lubricating oil, fuel oil, paraffin wax, bitumen and other products are obtained.
 In modern technical usage, the term includes gaseous, solid as well as liquid hydrocarbons.